 “Twenty-six, about to turn twenty-seven” feeling the heat of his body is almost enough to make my legs go weak.

-“Let’s see exactly how good you really are” he nods to the bar then follows behind at a very close distance to where my body feels a little intimated by him.
+“Let’s see exactly how good you are” he nods to the bar and then follows behind at a very close distance to where my body feels a little intimated by him.

-Stepping behind the bar, I look at him in the eye.
+Stepping behind the bar, I look him in the eye.
 “What would you like, sir?”

-“I am going to give you ten drinks to make me, then I will tell you if you stay here or not,” he grins at me, but I am not backing down from this.
+“I will give you ten drinks to make me, then I will tell you if you stay here or not,” he grins at me, but I am not backing down from this.

-Really, did he have to give me this list?
+Did he have to give me this list?
 Some of these are not the easiest to prepare, but I take each one making them to perfection.
 When each one is finished, my hand lines them up in front of him as they are prepared.
-When I am finished, he takes a sip of each one as my eyes watch his face lights up as he finishes the last few.
+When I am finished, he takes a sip of each one; my eyes watch his face lights up as he finishes the last few.

 Leaning back against the mahogany wood bar that reaches over twenty feet down from one side of a hall to the other, “How long have you been here?”

 She picks up a glass, flipping it in the air.
 “Only six months.
-I just got out of college, so I needed a gig to help me pay the bills while getting my career started too.”
+I just got out of college, so I needed a gig to help me pay the bills while getting my career going.”

-“So, you tend the bar too?” as she spins the handle of the glass around her finger.
+“So, you tend the bar too?”
+She spins the glass handle around her finger.

 “How busy do you guys get?” looking around the place that has four floors.

 “Very, with you being the head bartender, they may pull you up to the VIP rooms from time to time.
-The boss also has pulled for his big parties that are thrown up in his private suite on the top floor” as she points to a solid glass area on the top floor with blacked-out windows.
+The boss also has pulled for his big parties thrown up in his private suite on the top floor,” she points to a solid glass area on the top floor with blacked-out windows.

-“What happened to the last one who was here?” bringing my eyes back down to hers.
+“What happened to the last one who was here?” bringing my eyes back to hers.

 She shrugs.
-“Don’t know; he just disappeared one night without ever returning.”
+“Don’t know; he just disappeared one night without returning.”

 Huh, now I know what needs to be done to get up there so that my ears can hear what is going on in his organization.